Peter Jansen Wester: Time in the Philippines

 Towards the end of his life, Wester assisted with the replanting and beautification of the Malacañang Palace garden and at his death was assisting with improving the grounds of the Wack Wack Club in Caloocan.
 After his return to the Philippines, Wester's services were requested by multiple institutions, including the United States Army.
 Wester had a fervent interest in tropical plants and undertook numerous experiments and endeavors in hopes of providing valuable crops to the people of the Philippines.
 He studied various agricultural products, such as mangos, avocados, oranges, apples, and more while writing in depth bulletins on his experiments and findings.
 Because of his devotion and constant travel and hunting for new varieties of plants, the Philippine Bureau of Plant Industry gained a large collection of tropical fruit from all over the world – including many citrus and avocado varieties.
 He wrote a bulletin, "Plant Propagation and Fruit Culture in the Tropics", and based on this research was able to introduce 86 more foreign plants to the Philippines by the end of his life.
 Throughout his life Wester was completely dedicated to his horticultural work and experiments while also maintaining his devotion to the people of the Philippines.
 During his career he wrote over 120 articles, bulletins, and circulars in regards to the work he was producing.

-In August 1931, at the age of 54, Peter Jansen Wester passed away at Sternberg General Hospital in Manila.
+In August 1931, at the age of 54, Peter Jansen Wester died at Sternberg General Hospital in Manila.